GRAMOPHONE April 2002

 His teaching experience commenced in 1989 working with the woodwind group in the H. Wieniawski Secondary Music School in Łódź.
 Subsequently Jarek has given numerous master classes in Poland, Portugal and Spain.
 He was responsible of the bassoon section in the Basque Country Youth Orchestra and the woodwind section in the Murcia Region Youth Orchestra.
 He has given educational concerts as a soloist with BBC NOW (D. Knotts - A miniconcerto for bassoon) and with chamber groups in various European countries.
 He is teaching at University of Bristol; collaborating regularly with the Royal Welsh College of Music & Drama and working with the woodwind section of Cardiff University Symphony Orchestra.
 Jarek is also organizing in Poland yearly summer courses "Ventus Optimus" for woodwinds.

-In his spare time Jarek takes a keen interest in sports, especially football and he has scored a few runs and wickets for the BBC NOW Cricket Team.
+In his spare time Jarek takes a keen interest in sports, especially football.
+He loves trekking and is commuting to work by bike.
 He is a proud father of two sons Damian, Kosma and a girl Jasmin.